MasTec (NYSE:MTZ) Releases FY 2021 Earnings Guidance

-Several equities research analysts have recently weighed in on the stock.
-Barclays increased their target price on shares of MasTec from $110.00 to $140.00 in a research note on Monday, May 10th.
-Craig Hallum increased their target price on shares of MasTec from $100.00 to $128.00 and gave the company a buy rating in a research note on Monday, May 10th.
-Citigroup increased their target price on shares of MasTec from $118.00 to $133.00 in a research note on Monday, May 10th.
-DA Davidson increased their target price on shares of MasTec from $100.00 to $130.00 and gave the company a buy rating in a research note on Monday, May 10th.
-Finally, Cowen reduced their target price on shares of MasTec from $120.00 to $115.00 and set an outperform rating on the stock in a research note on Tuesday, August 10th.
-One analyst has rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus target price of $108.08.
+Several brokerages have recently commented on MTZ. lifted their target price on MasTec from $118.00 to $133.00 in a research note on Monday, May 10th.
+Zacks Investment Research downgraded MasTec from a buy rating to a hold rating and set a $102.00 target price for the company. in a research note on Tuesday, July 20th.
+Barclays lifted their target price on MasTec from $110.00 to $140.00 in a research note on Monday, May 10th.
+Credit Suisse Group lifted their target price on MasTec from $114.00 to $132.00 and gave the stock an outperform rating in a research note on Monday, May 10th.
+Finally, DA Davidson lifted their target price on MasTec from $100.00 to $130.00 and gave the stock a buy rating in a research note on Monday, May 10th.
+One investment analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat.com, MasTec has an average rating of Buy and a consensus price target of $108.08.

-An institutional investor recently raised its position in MasTec stock.
-Morgan Stanley raised its position in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 363,864 shares of the construction company’s stock after buying an additional 102,619 shares during the quarter.
-Morgan Stanley owned about 0.49% of MasTec worth $38,607,000 at the end of the most recent reporting period.
-66.93% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in MasTec stock.
+Morgan Stanley lifted its holdings in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% in the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 363,864 shares of the construction company’s stock after buying an additional 102,619 shares during the period.
+Morgan Stanley owned about 0.49% of MasTec worth $38,607,000 as of its most recent filing with the SEC.
+Institutional investors own 72.44% of the company’s stock.

 MasTec, Inc engages in the provision of infrastructure construction services.
 It operates through the following segments: Communications; Oil and Gas; Electrical Transmissions; Clean Energy and Infrastructure; and Other.
 The Communications segment performs engineering, construction, maintenance and customer fulfillment activities related to communications infrastructure, primarily for wireless and wireline/fiber communications, and install-to-the-home customers.